Prakash Singh

 Prakash Singh is a retired Indian Police Service officer, who rose to the highest rank of Director General of Police (DGP).
 He has served as Chief of the Border Security Force (BSF), Uttar Pradesh Police and Assam Police.
 He is considered one of the best police officers for his role as key architect for Police reforms in India.
 After his retirement from service in 1996, he filed a Public Interest Litigation (PIL) in the Supreme Court of India.
 The landmark verdict of PIL came in 2006, in which the Supreme Court has given specific directions to the central and state governments to carry out structural changes in the police with a view to insulating it from extraneous pressures and making it accountable to the people.

 Personal life

 Mr Singh was born on 10 January 1936 in a Rajput Family in a small village near Mehnajpur Azamgarh district of Uttar Pradesh, India and studied in the University of Allahabad.
 He is married to Savitri.
 His son Pankaj Kumar Singh was appointed as the Director General of Border Security Force in September 2021.
-His another son Piyush Kumar Singh was a Fortune 500 corporate executive, a successful start-up Founder and currently a CoFounder of a Insurance Services Product company in the US.
+His another son Piyush Kumar Singh was a Fortune 500 corporate executive, a successful start-up Founder and currently a CoFounder of an Insurance Services Product company in the US.
 Presently Prakash Singh and his wife live in Noida.